CloudLabsAI-Azure/Azure-Cloud-Sandbox/AWS-Sandbox/labguide/GettingStarted.md

 Welcome to your Mission to AWS-Cloud-Sandbox workshop!
 We've prepared a seamless environment for you to explore and learn .
 Let's begin by making the most of this experience:

-# Access Guidelines for Sandbox Environments
+# Access Guidelines for Sandbox Environment

 Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.